Ailsa Clark BA (Hons) Integrative-Relational Counseĺlor MBACP(Accredited)

 * are experiencing domestic violence

-My work centers around helping couples to develop a deeper level of communication; encouraging each to express and hear the other's needs, develop ways to resolve conflict and generally to make changes that will support and nurture closeness and growth in their relationship.
+My work centres around helping couples to develop a deeper level of communication; encouraging each to express and hear the other's needs, develop ways to resolve conflict and generally to make changes that will support and nurture closeness and growth in their relationship.

 I offer day-time and evening appointments with individual session times of 60 minutes and couple session times of 60 or 75 minutes.